MikailMichael/TechEventScout/README.md

 # 🏙️ London Tech Events

 London Tech Events is a full-stack web application that aggregates, filters, and displays the latest tech-related events happening in London, using automated web scraping, intelligent tagging, and a clean, responsive frontend.
 Built with a modern tech stack, the platform helps tech enthusiasts discover and bookmark relevant meetups, talks, and networking events in the London area.

+Visit here: (Add link)

 ## ✨ Features